by Bill McBride on 4/07/2015 12:13:00 PM

 This graph shows the net equity extraction, or mortgage equity withdrawal (MEW), results, using the Flow of Funds (and BEA data) compared to the Kennedy-Greenspan method.

 There are smaller seasonal swings right now, perhaps because there is a little actual MEW (this is heavily impacted by debt cancellation right now).

-The Fed's Flow of Funds report showed that the amount of mortgage debt outstanding decreased by $10.8 billion in Q4.
-Compared to recent years, this was a small decrease in mortgage debt and following Q3 when mortgage debt increased for the first time since Q1 2008
+The Fed's Flow of Funds report showed that the amount of mortgage debt outstanding increased by $5 billion in Q3.
+This was only the third quarterly increase in mortgage debt since Q1 2008.

 Dr. James Kennedy also has a simple method for calculating equity extraction: "A Simple Method for Estimating Gross Equity Extracted from Housing Wealth".
 Here is a companion spread sheet (the above uses my simple method).

 For those interested in the last Kennedy data included in the graph, the spreadsheet from the Fed is available here.